lirobin9528/lirobin9528.github.io/README.md

 13. Should insert anniversary promotion after memebership rewards,  it will just pop up when you click it and will not cover the whole screen like membership rewards;
 ![image](./7_1.jpg)

-14. The Downline in UC should be like this **should match the platform theme, background shoudl black**;
+14. The Downline in UC should be like this **should match the platform theme, background should black**;
 ![image](./8.jpg)

 15. The KYC in UC should embed in like before;